isomerpages/moe-canossacatholic/_our-school/School Rules.md

 <li><b><u>Accessories</u></b></li>
 Students are to wear **one** small, simple ear-stud, either gold or silver, on **each** ear.
 Earrings are not allowed.
 <br>
-Students are allowed to wear religious items and jewellery such as rings, necklace, lockets, bracelets, friendship bands etc, sling pouches and lanyards to school.
+Students are not allowed to wear religious items and jewellery such as rings, necklace, lockets, bracelets, friendship bands etc, sling pouches and lanyards to school.
 <br>
 Students are only allowed to wear small and simple watches with dark solid-coloured straps (eg. black, blue, brown).
 No smart expensive electronic watches/devices are to be brought to school.
 <br>